shwethagandhi1711/IntelliReply-AI-AI-Powered-Email-Reply-Generator/README.md

 • Cloud deployment

-• Outlook support

 • Mobile support

 ---

 # 🏁 Conclusion

-AI Email Writer Assistant is a real-world full-stack AI project that integrates:

-Chrome Extension
-Spring Boot
-Gemini AI

-It helps users generate professional email replies instantly.

-This project demonstrates strong:

-• Full Stack Development
-• AI Integration
-• Backend Development
+The IntelliReply-AI AI-Powered-Email-Reply-Generator is a powerful real-world application that integrates Chrome Extension, Spring Boot, and AI to automate email replies.
+It demonstrates strong full-stack development skills and practical AI integration.This project improves efficiency, saves time, and provides professional email responses instantly.

 • Chrome Extension Skills

----

-# 👩‍💻 Author

-Shwetha T

----

-# ⭐ Support

-If you like this project:

-Give it a ⭐ on GitHub